coder13/Meta/README.md

     require('check');

-Check has the flags: verbose (-v) and recursive (-v).
+Check has the flags:  recursive (-v), pretty (-p), and verbose (-v).

+Recursive will recursively check the file and it's required modules.

+Pretty will use PrettyJson to ouput a more human readable version of the reports.

-Verbose will print all statements it finds.
+Verbose will print all statements it finds instead of reporting vulnerablities. this would mostly be used for debugging.

-Recrusive will recursively search the required files.